swxsoc/sdc_aws_architecture/README.md

 |-|-|

 ### **Description**:
 This repo contains the CDK Project that sets up all of the infrastructure the file processing pipeline requires.
+This includes S3 Buckets, Public and Private ECR Repos, Timestream databases, Postgres RDS Servers, as well as Lambda Functions.

 # Information on working with a CDK Project